UBC-MOAD/docs/git_version_control.rst

 Please follow the instructions for your OS on the `Git Downloads`_ page:

 * For MacOS,
+  trying the command :command:`git --version` will tell you what version of :program:`git` you have installed, or perhaps install it via :kbd:`Commandline Tools` for you.
+  If it is not installed,
   `homebrew`_ is probably the best option, unless you already have Xcode installed.
 * For Windows,
-  the exectable installer that downloads automatically should be straight-forward.
+  the executable installer that downloads automatically should be straight-forward.
 * For Linux,
   use your system package manager.